MicrosoftDocs/xamarin-docs/docs/ios/get-started/installation/mac.md

 ---
-title: "Installation"
+title: "Installing and Configuring Xamarin.iOS on a Mac"
-description: "This tutorial illustrates the installation paths for Xamarin.iOS." ms.prod: xamarin ms.assetid: 625A0933-47A5-6184-3AD5-7E1C8464AEBD
+description: "This guide links to instructions that describe how to install and configure Xamarin.iOS on a Mac by setting up Visual Studio for Mac." ms.prod: xamarin ms.assetid: 625A0933-47A5-6184-3AD5-7E1C8464AEBD ms.technology: xamarin-ios
-ms.technology: xamarin-ios